johnkozaris/KMqttLibrary/README.md

 # K_Mqtt_Library
-An MQTT Android Client that treats Client objects as Singletons so they can be passed bettween activitiew
+An MQTT Android Client that treats Client objects as Singletons so they can be passed bettween activities.
+You can connect,subscribe,publish and Receive Messages anywhere on the android project.
+Independently of the activity lifecycle

 >This library uses the Eclipse Paho Android Service.As well as code from the Paho example project